altocodenl/tagaway/readme.md

 ### Todo before launch

-- Client improvements:
-   - Incremental query in client.
-   - Make event to increment nPics.
-   - If query changes, scroll-up and reset nPics
-   - Block tag selection if query is ongoing.
-   - Improve "fill screen with pictures" logic by calling it after query pictures.

-- Add debug button for seeing metadata.

 - Formats.
    - New video formats.
       - Convert videos from other formats into mp4.
 Add extra field (or vid field?).